bjnortier/react-svg-graphs/README.md

 ## Status

-This is a first prototype, so take care.
+This is a first release - caveat emptor.

 ## Installation